dreibh/hipercontracer/README.md

   ./r-traceroute-example \
      Traceroute-UDP-#88888888-10.193.4.168-20231018T102656.814657-000000001.results.xz
   ```

+  Note: The script calls the [HiPerConTracer Results Tool](#-the-hipercontracer-results-tool) for processing of the input file.
+It therefore must to be installed.

 * With all HiPerConTracer Traceroute results files in a directory:

   ```bash
   ./r-traceroute-example .
   ```

+  Note: The script calls the [HiPerConTracer Results Tool](#-the-hipercontracer-results-tool) for processing of the input file.
+It therefore must to be installed.

 * With a CSV file:

   ```bash